danielamaya/orchestrate-perl/README.md

 ## Installation

-  All you need is a oneliner, it takes less than a minute.
+  When this is on CPAN all you will need is a oneliner:

     $ curl -L cpanmin.us | perl - -n Orchestrate

-  We recommend the use of a [Perlbrew](http://perlbrew.pl) environment.
+  Recommend the use of a [Perlbrew](http://perlbrew.pl) environment.